 Note 1: The 60% is consistent with the Break up agreement where all networks are provided.
-Note 2: the previous payments would be indexed from the date of payment to the commencement of the SPRP (1 July, 2011).
+Note 2: the previous payments would be indexed from the date of payment to the commencement of the SPRP (1 July, 2011 plus 1.1%).